Shrimp Wonton Soup

 - soy sauce – this is one of the things I used to season the broth.

 - fish sauce – this funky Asian condiment is a staple in Southeast Asian cooking, and in my fridge, too.
-I prefer Red Boat brand.
+I prefer Red Boat brand [affiliate link].
 It brings a unique flavor and seasoning to the broth without being “fishy” at all, don’t worry.
 If you buy a bottle, check out Bon Appetit’s article about how to use fish sauce for ideas of how to use it up!
-I also use it in my blistered shishito peppers and dipping sauce.

 - ground white pepper – to me, shrimp wonton soup is closely associated with the flavor of white pepper.
 Ground black pepper can be used instead, but the flavor won’t be quite as good.